HadeSoft/CMStyx/README.md

 Before using this version I suggest that the current 'web-elements' collection is deleted as it could interfere with the new version.

 ### Patch Notes

+Update from 12 Jan 16 V.XXI

+  * Moved from bcrypt to bcryptjs
+  * Removed some console logs

 Updates from Aug 19 V.II - Sep 1 V.XIV